idaholab/moose/modules/doc/content/ncrc/ncrc_local_binary.md

 ##### Install a specific NCRC application version

-Don't want to use the latest?
+Don't want to use the latest version?
 For whatever the reason, you can install a specific version of an available NCRC application in the following way:

 ```bash
 $> conda activate base